Laya221/A2ZBot/README.md

 ## how can I run The app:

-1- open command prompt,type: pip install -r requirement.txt (for first time)
+1- open command prompt,type: pip install -r requirements.txt (for first time)

 2- in command prombt type:cd "path to chat.py file"